IMOCA 60 Charal

-The IMOCA 60 Class yacht Charal was designed by VPLP Design Office in partnership with Gurit for the structural design.
-The boat was launched on the 20th August 2018 after being assembled by CDK Technologies based Port La Forêt, Lorient in France.
+The IMOCA 60 class yacht Charal was designed by VPLP Design Office in partnership with Gurit for the structural design.
+The boat was launched on 20 August 2018 after being assembled by CDK Technologies based in Port La Forêt, Lorient in France.

 The boat was very much a multinational project with hull mould constructed by SRG in Spain, and the deck mould Green Marine in United Kingdom.
 The one design element of the class keel was mandated from (AMPM) and the mast mandatory mast manufacturer of (Lorima).